 So how do you get your horse to lift their hoof so you can clean it?
 First, you want to start by standing next to your horse on the left facing opposite your horse so that your left shoulder/side is in contact with your horse’s left one.

 Have your hoof pick in your right hand.

 Then you want to slowly slide down your left hand along your horse’s front left leg, turning your hand so that eventually you will be cupping your horse’s hoof in it.
 At the same time as your doing that, you want to lean into your horse gently so that you are putting pressure on the left shoulder.

 This will reflexively cause your horse to pick up that left front hoof for you.
 Once the hoof is up, keep it supported securely in your hand.

-Use your hoof pick to pick out dirt, stones, and anything else from the grooves on the sides of the frog (the part of the hoof in the middle that sticks out, is not as hard as the rest of the hoof and is shaped roughly like a triangle).
+Use your hoof pick to pick out dirt, stones, and anything else from the grooves on the sides of the frog.
+(The frog is the part of the hoof in the middle that sticks out.
+It’s not as hard as the rest of the hoof and is shaped roughly like a triangle.)
 You basically want to make sure the hoof is clean all around the frog.

 In addition to your daily grooming regime, remember to occasionally bring in a farrier.

 It’s generally recommended that your horse should see a farrier every 6 to 8 weeks.
 They’ll determine whether your horse needs shoes, and re-shoe them as necessary.
 They’ll also trim your horse’s hooves, and check them for any hoof disease or damage.

 To learn more about the essentials of hoof care, check out this article.